kdwils/feedreader-rs/README.md

 Simple feedreader that templates HTML and stores feeds + their articles.

+Created with the intention learning rust for fun

 # TODO
 - [ ] Automatic feed updates, currently can only manually refreshed a feed
 - [ ] ci + repo for cd to deploy to home cluster